paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 (5) **In-kind contributions** — In addition to cash outlays and payments, in-kind contributions of property or personnel services by non-Federal interests for activities under this section may be used for the non-Federal share of the cost of those activities.

-**(c) Enforcement assistance** Upon request of a State or Indian tribe, the Director or the Under Secretary, to the extent allowable by law and in a manner consistent with section 141 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14, may provide assistance to a State or Indian tribe in enforcing an approved State or interstate invasive species management plan.
+**(c) Enforcement assistance** Upon request of a State or Indian tribe, the Director or the Under Secretary, to the extent allowable by law and in a manner consistent with section 141 22 See References in Text note below. of title 14, may provide assistance to a State or Indian tribe in enforcing an approved State or interstate invasive species management plan.

 ### Statutory Notes

+#### References in Text
+[Section 141 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section141&num=0&edition=prelim), referred to in subsec. (c), was redesignated [section 701 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section701&num=0&edition=prelim) by Pub.
+L. 115–282, title I, § 106(b), Dec.
+4, 2018, 132 Stat.
+4203, and references to [section 141 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section141&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
+L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 #### Amendments
 1996—Pub.
 L. 104–332, § 2(h)(1), made technical amendment to Pub.
 L. 101–646, § 1204, which enacted this section.